linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 In early 1987, stripped MBSs began to be issued that allocated all the

-interest to one class (called the _interest-only_ - r IO class) and all the principal

-to the other class (called the _principal-only_ - r PO class).
+interest to one class (called the _interest-only_ or IO class) and all the principal to the other class (called the _principal-only_ or PO class).
 The IO class

 receives no principal payments.
 IO and PO securities are also referred to as